Free Printable: Low Carb & Keto Food ListGet It Now

 Despite all the popular terminology surrounding the keto diet, “net carbs” remains elusive.
 Many nutrition labels don’t clearly label them, but they’re important to keep in mind if you’re tracking carb intake.
-This begs the question: What are net carbs, are total carbs vs net carbs the same thing, and why should you know how to calculate them (or at least have a carb calculator for them), and how do sugar alcohols affect them?
+This begs many questions: How to calculate net carbs on keto, are total carbs vs net carbs the same thing, why should you know how to calculate them (or at least have a net carb calculator for them), and how do sugar alcohols affect them?
 I have all the answers for you.

 What Are Carbs?

-Carbs, or carbohydrates, are a form of macronutrients that your body uses for energy.
+Carbs, or total carbohydrates, are a form of macronutrients that your body uses for energy.
 On a nutrition facts label, you can find carbs broken down into some combination of these components:

 - Sugars, such as glucose or fructose.
 There is also a separate line for added sugars, meaning those not naturally occurring in the food.

-- Fiber, which your body cannot digest (but may help feed “good” bacteria in your gut).
+- Fiber, which your body cannot digest (but may help feed “good” gut bacteria).

 - Sugar alcohols, which are explained further below.